MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/eslint/errors-warnings.md

 ## Handle errors and warnings

+ESLint will give a non-zero exit code if there are an errors.
+This can be useful in CI or in chaining commands like `eslint . && npm run foo`.

 ### Hide warnings

-Hide warnings from the output.
+Hide warnings from the output and pass quietly if there are any warnings.

 ```sh
 $ eslint . --quiet
 ```

-ESLint will give a non-zero exit code if there are an errors.
-This can be useful in CI or in chaining commands like `eslint . && npm run foo`.

 ### Fail on warnings